-Josh earned his law degree magna cum laude from Harvard Law School, where he was a Supervising Editor of the Harvard Law Review and Co-Chair of the Public Interest Auction.
-He went to college at Yale University, graduating magna cum laude, Phi Beta Kappa, with a degree in history.
-Between college and law school, Josh worked for an industrial supply distribution company in Chicago, IL.
+Josh earned his law degree from Harvard Law School magna cum laude, reflecting a grade point average in the top ten percent of his graduating class.
+While at Harvard, Josh served as a Supervising Editor of the Harvard Law Review and Co-Chair of the Public Interest Auction.
+After law school, he clerked for Associate Justice Neil M. Gorsuch of the Supreme Court of the United States when Justice Gorsuch was a Judge on the U.S. Court of Appeals for the Tenth Circuit.
+Josh went to college at Yale University, graduating magna cum laude, Phi Beta Kappa, with a degree in history.
+Between college and law school, he worked for an industrial supply distribution company in Chicago.

 - Co-counseled with Nina Pirrotti and renowned civil rights attorneys Gloria Allred and Nathan Goldberg in representing five students and alumnae who alleged that their university’s indifferent response to reports of sexual assault and harassment violated Title IX.
 Case settled for $1.285 million.
 The university made significant positive changes in its procedures for responding to reports of sexual violence.